UCCS-CS4300-5300/group2-fall2023/README.md

 This link is only live whilst the application is running!

 ### Local Environment
+#### Install Dependencies
 Ensure that you are using Python version `>= 3.8`.
 Before running the application make sure to install all required python packages.
-It is recommended that you use a _python virtual environment_.
+It is recommended that you use a _python virtual environment_, although this is  optional.

 Create and activate a virtual environment using:
 ```